siderolabs/talos/docs/osctl/osctl.md

 ### SEE ALSO

-* [osctl cluster](osctl_cluster.md)	 - A collection of commands for managing local docker-based clusters
+* [osctl cluster](osctl_cluster.md)	 - A collection of commands for managing local docker-based or firecracker-based clusters
 * [osctl completion](osctl_completion.md)	 - Output shell completion code for the specified shell (bash or zsh)
 * [osctl config](osctl_config.md)	 - Manage the client configuration
 * [osctl containers](osctl_containers.md)	 - List containers